 Are You Drinking or Eating a Lot of Sugar?

+You already know sugar is bad for your teeth.
+The harmful bacteria in your mouth love to consume sugars and starches, and as they do they convert them into acids that break down your teeth causing cavities.
+The bacteria also build up as bacterial plaque, and if not removed by brushing, harden into tartar.
+Bacterial plaque and acids irritate the gum which can lead to gingivitis and eventually periodontitis.
+Periodontitis is the severe stage of periodontal disease, and is the major cause of tooth loss.
 Many products labeled diet, or targeted to athletes, body builders, and other active individuals, can still be shockingly high in sugar.
 From granola and energy bars, to sports drinks, smoothies and protein shakes, you might be surprised to check the labels of your favorite “health” products, only to find that they are filled with lots of sugar.

 Sugar can be detrimental to your dental health, because the plaque bacteria in the mouth feed upon sugars.
 The more you’re consuming, then, the more likely you are to struggle with dental decay.
 To protect your teeth, get into the incredibly important habit of reading labels before you buy an prepackaged foods or drinks.
 Avoid those which list sugar (dextrose, molasses, honey, sucrose… can all be bad for the teeth) as one of the lead ingredients.
 And keep in mind that often the healthiest choice, is one that doesn’t come in a wrapper or bag, like a fresh apple instead of dried fruit (which has more sugar per ounce).

 Are You Drinking Enough Water?